How Does SSA Determine Back Pay For SSDI?

 What Is Social Security Disability Back Pay?

-All potential benefits from the Social Security administration during the time your application was being processed are factored into your Social Security back pay.
+All potential benefits from the Social Security administration during the time your application was being processed are factored into your back pay.
 The length of time it takes the Social Security Administration to complete your claim determines the amount of back pay to which you are entitled.

 Your right to back payments from Social Security is limited to the period between your application and the start of your benefits.

 If it just took a few months to process your claim, it may not be worthwhile trying to get back pay.
-However, if your claim was initially denied and you had to file an appeal, you could lose out on a significant amount of benefits.
+However, if your SSDI claim was initially denied and you had to file an appeal, you could lose out on a significant amount of benefits.

-Claims for Social Security disability benefits can be appealed at one of four different levels.
+Claims for Social Security Disability benefits can be appealed at one of four different levels.
 The duration of each appeal phase can average several months.
 If your appeal takes a long time, you may be owed a large sum of money in back pay from the Social Security Administration.

-How the SSA Calculates Social Security Back Pay
+How the SSA Calculates SSDI Back Pay

-The Social Security Administration will calculate your disability back payments based on the time between when you first applied for benefits and when they finally granted them.
+The Social Security Administration will calculate your back payments based on the time between when you first applied for benefits and when they finally granted them.
 Your back pay amount is calculated differently depending on whether you received Social Security Disability Insurance payments, Supplemental Security Income benefits, or both.

 If you were authorized for SSDI benefits, the Social Security Administration would pay you all of your back payments in one lump sum.
 Back payments are notoriously slow to come from the Social Security Administration.
 There is no way to know when you will get your back pay.